COVID19-Malta/COVID19-Data/README.md

 ## Number of COVID-19 App Check Responses

 The COVID-19 Public Health Response Team developed a Digital Risk Assessment Tool known as COVID-19 Check.
 This repository records the number of submissions received through https://covid19check.gov.mt

+This site has been archived and the archived code is available on: https://github.com/COVID19-Malta/covid19check